Federal Aviation Administration (FAA), DOT.

 For service information identified in this final rule, contact Engine Alliance, 411 Silver Lane, East Hartford, CT, 06118; phone: 800-565-0140; email: firstname.lastname@example.org; website: www.engineallianceportal.com.
 You may view this service information at the FAA, Engine and Propeller Standards Branch, 1200 District Avenue, Burlington, MA 01803.
 For information on the availability of this material at the FAA, call 781-238-7759.
 It is also available on the internet at https://www.regulations.gov by searching for and locating Docket No. FAA-2019-0912.

 Examining the AD Docket

-You may examine the AD docket on the Internet at http://www.regulations.gov; or in person at the Docket Management Facility between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
-The AD docket contains this AD, the regulatory evaluation, any comments received, and other information.
-The street address for the Docket Office (phone: 800-647-5527) is in the ADDRESSES section.
+You may examine the AD docket on the internet at https://www.regulations.gov by searching for and locating Docket No. FAA-2019-0912; or in person at Docket Operations between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
+The AD docket contains this final rule, the regulatory evaluation, any comments received, and other information.
+The street address for the Docket Operations is listed above.
 Comments will be available in the AD docket shortly after receipt.

 Start Further Info